AppliedMechanics/AMrotor/docs/examples/Laval_Modal/Simulation_modal_Laval.rst

     :Start-after: Import
     :End-before: Compute Rotor

-Assembly and visualization of the model
+Assembly and visualization of the model.
+The assembly of the model is the most important part of the Simulation file and must be done before the analyses:

 .. literalinclude:: /../Examples/Simple_Laval/Simulation_Modal.m
     :language: matlab